liao961120/batchalign2/README.md

 ## Quick Start

-The following instructions is a quick start to install Batchalign.
-For most users aiming to process CHAT and audio with Batchalign, we recommend more detailed usage instructions: for [usage](https://talkbank.org/info/BA2-usage.pdf) and [human transcript cleanup](https://talkbank.org/info/BA2-cleanup.pdf).
-The following provides a quick start guide for the program.
+The following instructions is a quick start to install Batchalign. **For most users, we recommend you [visit this detailed guide](https://talkbank.org/info/batchalign2.pdf) for more detailed instructions.** The remaining instructions on this page provides a very rough overview of the primary functionality of `batchalign`, and assumes familiarity with Python and the terminal.

 ### Get Python
 - We support Python versions 3.9, 3.10, and 3.11.